michael2012z/BitBible/markdown/Etheridge/files/John.md

 23. And in that day you will ask me nothing.
 Amen, amen, I tell you, That whatsoever you shall ask my Father in my name, he will give you.

-24. Hitherto you have not asked any thing in my name:Some copies add here, Velo medem, and not any thing. ask, and receive, that your joy may be full.
+24. Hitherto you have not asked any thing in my name:

 25. These in parables I have spoken with you; but the hour cometh when I will not speak with you in parables, but manifestly; and I will announce to you concerning the Father.